rjchicago/docker-duper/README.md

 ```

+# single purpose containers

-## <a href="docker-run"></a>Docker Run
+## <a name="docker-run"></a>Docker Run
 You can run single purpose containers to copy images as needed.

 An official image of `docker-duper` is available on Docker Hub:
 * https://hub.docker.com/r/rjchicago/docker-duper

 For this example, we'll run the local registry (see note on [insecure registries](#note-insecure-registries)):